Baterz

-Barnaby Charles Ward, aka Baterz, was an Australian musician born in Canberra on July 3, 1969.
-He was a founding member of cult band The Bedridden and garnered an enthusiastic following as a solo performer.
+Barnaby Charles Ward, aka Baterz, (Canberra, July 3, 1969 - Adelaide, July 22, 2002) was an Australian musician.
+He was a founding member of cult band The Bedridden and a solo performer.
 Baterz was born with haemophilia, a hereditary disease which affects the ability of the blood to clot.
 In 1984 Baterz was diagnosed with HIV infection, contracted via a routine blood transfusion a year earlier.
-In 2002 he was diagnosed with progressive multifocal leukoencephalopathy; he died that year in Adelaide on Monday July 22.
+In 2002 he was diagnosed with progressive multifocal leukoencephalopathy and died in Adelaide on July 22.

 A tribute album in 2009, Great Big Squiddy Fun, included recordings by Deborah Conway and Tex Perkins.